willemclarke/goodreads-listopia-exporter/README.md

 ## goodreads-listopia-exporter

-Simple command line interface to take a public goodreadsbooklist url and export the details shown below of each book within the list and then download as a .csv file
+Simple command line interface to take a public goodreads booklist url and export the details shown below of each book within the list and then download as a .csv file

 - bookTitle
 - authors